 Either way, this is a great corn dish that I hope your family will love as much as mine.
 Enjoy!

-For more delicious side dish recipes and ideas, be sure to check out Wisconsin Homemaker’s Recipe Section.
+For more delicious side dish recipes like this gluten free Flemings Creamed Corn recipe, be sure to check out Wisconsin Homemaker’s Recipe Section.

 Flemings Creamed Corn Recipe